 systems have access to the account via EBICS)

 - The user enters the information from the list above in the setup dialog in the LibEuFin nexus (UI/CLI).

 - The LibEuFin nexus generates cryptographic key material (3 RSA key pairs)

 - The nexus sends the public keys electronically to the bank’s EBICS server, together with the information

 identifying the subscriber (PartnerID, UserID, SystemID).

-- The user print a document that contains the public key and hashes for all three key pairs.
+- The user prints a document that contains the public key and hashes for all three key pairs.

-The user then signs this document sends it to the bank (physically/scanned).
+The user then signs this document and sends it to the bank (physically/scanned).